wilcoxen-courses/e255-seaborn1/README.md

 1. Tighten the figure's layout and then save it as `"res_boxen_year.png"`.

 1. Finally, we'll show the joint distribution of `"nameplate"` and `"total_cost"` using a hex plot.
 A hex plot is essentially an enhanced scatter plot for large datasets: it shows the density of points using colors that vary in intensity.
-The function we'll use produces a high-level Seaborn JointGrid graphics object and does *not* require that `plt.subplots()` be called first.
+The function we'll use produces a high-level seaborn JointGrid graphics object and does *not* require that `plt.subplots()` be called first.
 To create the plot, set `jg` equal to the result of calling `sns.jointplot()` with the following arguments: `data=trim`, `x="nameplate"`, `y="total_cost"`, and `kind="hex"`.

 1. Set the labels of the X and Y axes by calling the `.set_axis_labels()` method of `jg` with the arguments `"Nameplate"` and `"Total Cost"`.
 Note that this differs from the way labels are set on individual Axes objects.

 1. Now set the overall title by calling `jg.fig.suptitle()` with the argument `"Distribution of Systems by Cost and Capacity"`.
-As you can probably tell, `jg.fig` provides access to the Matplotlib Figure object embedded in Seaborn's JointGrid object.
+As you can probably tell, `jg.fig` provides access to the Matplotlib Figure object embedded in seaborn's JointGrid object.

 1. Then call `jg.fig.tight_layout()` to tidy up the layout.